 Memory Card Reader

 Your DSLR will mostly come with a memory card where all your pictures are stored.
-To download these on your computer, you can follow the time-consuming process of connecting your camera to the computer via a USB cable, or you can get yourself a card reader.
+To download these on your computer, there is a time-consuming process of connecting your camera to the computer via a USB cable or you can get a card reader.
 This will speed up the downloading process.

-Most neck straps that come along with the camera, don't feel comfortable when you use them.
-Get yourself a neoprene and non-slip strap that feels comfortable on your neck, and is easy to take off whenever needed.
-This makes your heavy DSLR, feel lighter when hanging around your neck.
+Most neck straps of the cameras are not comfortable.
+So, use a neoprene and non-slip strap which is easy to take off and comfortable.
+This makes the heavy DSLR, feel lighter around your neck.

 White Balance Lens Cap

 White balance feature is available on all cameras today.
-However, in most situations, the automatic balance is not good enough, and you may need to rework all the images.
-Save yourself this pain, by clicking pictures with a white balance lens cap on.
-This will create a perfect shot with proper lighting that will need no rework.
+However, in most situations, the automatic balance is not good and you may need to rework all the images.
+Save this pain, by clicking pictures with a white balance lens cap for a perfect shot with proper lighting with no rework.